Healthy Homes Assessment ?t?ne

 Insulation ?t?ne

-A well-insulated house will reduce the risk of condensation and lessen the likelihood of mould and damp, and will also make more easy to the household to hold heat.
+A well-insulated house can help control condensation and lower the chance of mould and dampness, and it will make an easier task to the house to hold warmth.

 Insulation requirements to be in compliance with the R-values required for your area

-The "R" signifies thermal resistance, and is a gauge of how well the insulation can withstand heat flow.
+The "R" stands for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
 The higher the R-value, the more effective the insulation.

 ?t?ne Moisture Ingress & Drainage

-The security of your rental home from water damage isn’t only about the interior of the building but you must ensure there is somewhere for rain, surface or ground water, and also stop it from getting into the building.
-When it comes to moisture and damp it is typically the things you don’t notice that can cause a lot of trouble and cause damage to your investment as well as affecting the tenant’s well-being.
+The security of your rental home from water damage isn’t only about the interior of the building It’s about having to ensure there is somewhere for surface or ground water and also stop it from getting inside.
+When it concerns damp and moisture it’s usually not apparent that it can become a big problem that can cause damages to your investment and affecting your tenant’s health.

-Rental properties must be equipped with efficient drainage to eliminate floodwaters, surface water and groundwater, with an appropriate runoff or outfall.
-Making sure that the water is able to go, and also that it can’t linger underneath the buildings is an essential part of keeping your property dry.
+Rental properties require to be equipped with effective drainage for the removal of floodwaters, surface water, and ground water, including an appropriate runoff or outfall.
+Making sure that water has a place to go and that it can’t linger underneath the buildings is an essential part of keeping your property dry.

-Alongside a drainage system to avoid moisture ingress, if your rental is enclosed between your flooring and ground, a ground water barrier should be put in place if it is reasonably practicable to install it.
+Alongside a drainage system to avoid moisture from entering, if your property has an enclosed space between your flooring and ground, a ground water barrier should be put in place if it is reasonably practicable to install it.

-Ground moisture barriers are usually an insulating sheet of polythene laid over the ground, in order to block any moisture present in the ground from getting into the property.
-It also helps in preventing any damage to your underfloor insulation.
+A ground moisture barrier is generally a polythene sheet laid over the ground to prevent any moisture that is present in the ground from accumulating into the building.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection